 Short Term: For assets held less than a year, the gain is classified as short term and is taxed as ordinary income.
 In this scenario, investors will expect to pay taxes at the rate of their normal income bracket.

-Long Term: For assets held more than a year, the gain is classified as long term and as is taxed accordingly.
+Long Term: For assets held more than a year, the gain is classified as long term and is taxed accordingly.
 Typically, the long term rate is less than the ordinary income, and is solely dependent upon the taxpayer’s income and filing status.

 1031 Exchange